 Unprotected hotspots can be quite dangerous when your file sharing is turned on.
 This means anyone on the network can access your computer and play around with your files- either by copying them from your hard drive or adding some files that can take over your computer.

 Hackers may create fake access point to lure you in and get access to all your data.
 It can use names of usual brands such as ‘Starbucks Wi-fi’ and from there, collect as much data as they can.
 Some can intercept messages, making you think you are talking to a legit party like Amazon.

 - To encrypt connection, invest on a good VPN so you can protect the data traffic on your network.
-Check out the right package for you at VPN.surf.

 - Enable your computer’s firewall and anti-virus to protect your device from malwares.

-- Keep your wifi turned off when not in use.
+- Keep your WIFI turned off when not in use.
 Also check if your “sharing” is turned off.

 - Activate your HTTPS Encryption for all websites to make browsing secure.
-HTTPS Everywhere extension is available for the Firefox, Chrome and Opera browser.
+HTTPS Everywhere extension is available for Firefox, Chrome and Opera browser.